ADHD is More Than Inattention; ADHD is a serious mental health disorder that impairs daily functioning.

 ADHD Awareness Month Media Release Sept 29, 2020.

-If you or someone you love has ADHD, you know that most other people still do not understand the full impact this disorder can have.
+If you or someone you love has ADHD, you know that most people have little understanding of the true impact of ADHD.

-- Social Media (Facebook, Twitter, LinkedIn) – be sure to tag us @centreforADHD
+- Social Media (Facebook, Twitter, Instagram, LinkedIn) – be sure to tag us @centreforADHD

 - Email your friends and/or family

-- Email and elected official or decision maker (see details below)
+- Email your elected officials or other decision makers (see details below)